2022 Tampa Bay Buccaneers season: NFC Wild Card Playoffs: vs. (5) Dallas Cowboys

 In a reversal of Week 1, the Buccaneers struggled to find answers to the Cowboys defense that held the Buccaneers to just 14 points.
 As the Buccaneers tried to respond to the Cowboys striking first, Tom Brady threw a costly red-zone interception, which gave the ball back to the Cowboys and the Buccaneers defense began to struggle.
 The Buccaneers gave up two more touchdowns and were forced to punt for the majority of the game.
 As the Buccaneers trailed 18–0 at halftime, they were forced to punt again to begin the second half, and proceeded to allow another touchdown scoring drive to the Cowboys to make the game 24–0 in the Cowboys favor.
 The Buccaneers got on the board after Tom Brady threw a touchdown pass to Julio Jones, but failed the two-point conversion attempt.
 While Cowboys' kicker Brett Maher missed the first four extra points, Maher made the last one to make the game 31–6 in the Cowboys' favor.
-In the final minutes of the game, the Buccaneers scored their last touchdown of 2022, but the outcome was already decided in favor of the Cowboys via a Tom Brady pass to Cameron Brate.
-To make matters worse for Tampa Bay and their season-ending loss, wide receiver Russell Gage was carted off with an injury to his neck and back, forcing hospitalization on Gage.
-The loss ensured Tom Brady could no longer finish his career undefeated against the Cowboys, dropping Brady to 7–1 against Dallas after having previously been undefeated.
-This is the first Buccaneers loss in the first round of the playoffs since 2007, when they lost to the eventual Super Bowl champion New York Giants.
-This is also Tom Brady's final NFL game, as he announced his retirement on February 1, 2023.
+In the final minutes of the game, the Buccaneers scored their last touchdown of 2022 via a Tom Brady pass to Cameron Brate, but the outcome was already decided in favor of the Cowboys.
+To make matters worse for Tampa Bay amid their season-ending loss, wide receiver Russell Gage was carted off with an injury to his neck and back and was hospitalized.
+The loss ensured Tom Brady would not finish his career undefeated against the Cowboys and dropped him to 7–1 as a starter against Dallas.
+This was the first Buccaneers loss in the first round of the playoffs since a 24–14 loss in the 2007 Wild Card round to the New York Giants, who would coincidentally go on to defeat Brady himself in Super Bowl XLII.
+This was also Tom Brady's final NFL game, as he announced his final retirement on February 1, 2023.